GigaDevelopper/SampleServer/README.md

 * Added a "Getting Started" section with instructions on how to build and run the project.
 * Removed the placeholder for the executable name.
 ```

-You can copy and paste this markdown code into your `README.md` file for your project.